There are a lot of finance professionals who work hard and have relevant qualifications, but don’t get recognition.

 That is why being able to see things from the other person’s perspective is crucial.

-Last but not least, communication skills: Again, no matter at what level you are in your organisation, you need to have good communication skills.
+Last but not least, communication skills: Again, no matter at what level you are in your organization, you need to have good communication skills.
 It’s about how you stay away from jargon and break down different concepts for people.
 It makes a big difference.

 Whether you are presenting in front of board members or trying to get a marketing manager to understand what’s going on in the budget, you have to relate to them.
 For that people skills are important.